M4 Sherman Tank Facts

 M4 Sherman tank Variants

-A few years into WWII other vehicles, using the M4 as a base, were developed such as the tank destroyer - M36 "Jackson".
-They used the M4 as a base but were equipped with open-topped turrets and stronger high velocity guns.
-During the last years of the war however the M4s and the tank destroyers based on it were far outmatched by the new German tanks.
-The Panther, a 45 ton tank, was much more powerful than the M4 and the tank destroyers.
-Each subsequent German tank was even more powerful and advanced than the M4, so it wasn't even a match for the Tiger I and Tiger II tanks, 56 and 70 tons respectively.
-Many M4s were destroyed by the Tigers, mainly due to the fact that the heavy armor of the Tigers could withstand the M4 gunfire and the powerful gun of the Tiger could easily destroy the M4s.
+A few years into WWII, other vehicles using the M4 as a base were developed, such as the tank destroyer – M36 “Jackson”.
+They used the M4 as a base but were equipped with open-topped turrets and stronger high-velocity guns.
+However, during the last years of the war, the M4s and the tank destroyers based on it were far outmatched by the new German tanks.
+The Panther, a 45-ton tank, was much more powerful than the M4 and the tank destroyers.
+Each subsequent German tank was even more powerful and advanced than the M4, so it wasn’t even a match for the Tiger I and Tiger II tanks, 56 and 70 tons, respectively.
+Many M4s were destroyed by the Tigers, mainly because the heavy armor of the Tigers could withstand the M4 gunfire, and the powerful gun of the Tiger could quickly destroy the M4s.

 Sherman Tanks against the German Tiger Tank

 The Tigers came too late to save the Germans.
-Their tank was better and more powerful than the M4 but in the end the M4 won in the numbers game.
-The Western Allies had a lot more M4s than the Germans had Tigers and the Allies also made use of their improving fighter-bombers and artillery to improve the M4s odds in the battlefield.
+Their tank was better and more powerful than the M4, but in the end, the M4 won in the numbers game.
+The Western Allies had many more M4s than the Germans had Tigers, and the Allies also made use of their improving fighter bombers and artillery to improve the M4’s odds on the battlefield.

 Sherman Tank Advantages During WW2

 The main advantage of the M4 remained that it could be easily made and repaired.
-The Allies also made an effort to recover and repair the M4s instead of just abandoning them.
-Thanks to the repair efforts a lot of the M4s that were recovered returned to the battlefields.
-Thanks to these factors the U.S. forces usually had more tanks in the battles, they had so many tanks that many infantry divisions also had a U.S. M4 Sherman Tank battalion or a tank destroyer battalion and sometimes they even had both.
-During the last year of the war German panzer divisions were often crippled, most of them not being at full strength.
+The Allies also tried to recover and repair the M4s instead of abandoning them.
+Thanks to the repair efforts, a lot of the M4s that were recovered returned to the battlefields.
+Thanks to these factors, the U.S. forces usually had more tanks in the battles, they had so many tanks that many infantry divisions also had a U.S. M4 Sherman Tank battalion or a tank destroyer battalion, and sometimes they even had both.
+During the last year of the war, German panzer divisions were often crippled, most not at full strength.

 M4 Sherman Tank Video